Hyperelasticity

 For a fully incompressible material the volumetric part is not defined but instead is postulated through a strain energy with a constraint.
 A hydrostatic pressure is introduced to enforce the incompressibility:

-In the above differentiation the isochoric part is differentiated with respect to and the second term only depend on .
+In the above differentiation the isochoric part is differentiated with respect to and the second term only depends on .

-is the material's bulk modulus.
-If experimental values for are not available it can be related to the shear modulus by . s is a scale factor and typically in the range .
+where is the material's bulk modulus.
+If experimental values for are not available can be related to the shear modulus by . is a scale factor and typically in the range .

 The second Piola-Kirchhoff stress for a nearly incompressible material model is: